lhilton/docker-laravel-utility-server/README.md

 The important bit is to mount it into **/root/.ssh/id_rsa**.
 Also, probably don't overwrite the config file at **root/.ssh/id_rsa**.
 Or do.
 I wouldn't.

+## About the .env file

+If your .env mounted in a volume or through a bind, you can provide the path through the `APP_ENV_FILE` environment variable.
+Another option is to base64 encode the .env file and pass it to the container in the `APP_ENV_BASE64` environment variable. **If you try to use both at the same time, `APP_ENV_FILE` will be ignored**.

 ## About self-updating

 The `GIT_AUTO_UPDATE` feature makes the assumption that you are okay with these shell commands being run according to the `GIT_AUTO_UPDATE_INTERVAL` definition: